MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

    ![Add protected domains](images/add-protected-domains.png)

 ## Choose where apps can access enterprise data
 After you've added a protection mode to your apps, you'll need to decide where those apps can access enterprise data on your network.
+Every WIP policy should include policy that defines your enterprise network locations.

 There are no default locations included with WIP, you must add each of your network locations.
 This area applies to any network endpoint device that gets an IP address in your enterprise’s range and is also bound to one of your enterprise domains, including SMB shares.
 Local file system locations should just maintain encryption (for example, on local NTFS, FAT, ExFAT).

->[!Important]
->Every WIP policy should include policy that defines your enterprise network locations.<br>Classless Inter-Domain Routing (CIDR) notation isn’t supported for WIP configurations.

-**To define where your protected apps can find and send enterprise data on you network**

-Click **App policy** > the name of your policy > **Advanced settings** > **Add network boundary**.
+To define the network boundaries, click **App policy** > the name of your policy > **Advanced settings** > **Add network boundary**.

 ![Microsoft Intune, Set where your apps can access enterprise data on your network](images/wip-azure-advanced-settings-network.png)